Distance Education Program

 The University of Dubuque has offered a fully accredited distance Master of Divinity degree since 2007.
 This degree program allows you to take the majority of classes from home.

-The curriculum and faculty for the online M.Div. are the same as those in our residential program.
-Interaction with instructors and other students occurs through email, discussion boards, and by telephone.
+The curriculum and faculty for the online MDiv. are the same as those in our residential program.
+Interaction with instructors and other students occurs through email, discussion boards, telephone, and video-conferencing.
 Small classes encourage an intimate and productive learning environment.

 The first fall semester begins in August, with orientation and a two-week residential intensive in Dubuque.
 This gives new students an opportunity to meet and interact with classmates and the professors who are responsible for your education.
 The friendships you’ll develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.
 Each year you will return to Dubuque for a two-week August intensive.

 Class size is limited.
-If you’re interested in this program please contact Ms. Kimberly Burnett-Hackbarth, Director of Admissions, at 1.800.369.UDTS to explore your call.
+If you’re interested in this program please contact UDTS Admission at 1.800.369.UDTS to explore your call.

 The Master of Divinity curriculum integrates theological studies with the practice of ministry to prepare faithful and effective pastors.
 Students are required to successfully complete core courses in the three divisions of the seminary curriculum: Biblical, History/Theology, and Ministry, as well as Integrative and Field Education courses.
 A cumulative grade-point average of 2.0 is required for graduation.